apereo/cas/docs/cas-server-documentation/installation/Logging.md

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#logging).

-## Apache Tomcat AsyncLoggers Shutdown

-Log4j automatically inserts itself into the runtime application context (i.e. Tomcat) and will clean up the logging context once the container is instructed to shut down.
-However, Apache Tomcat seem to by default ignore all JAR files named `log4j*.jar`, which prevents this feature from working.
-You may need to change the `catalina.properties` and remove `log4j*.jar` from the `jarsToSkip` property.
-Failure to do so will stop Tomcat to gracefully shut down and causes logger context threads to hang.

-You may need to do something similar on other containers if they skip scanning Log4j JAR files.

 ## Routing Logs to Sentry

 Log data can be automatically routed to and integrated with [Sentry](../integration/Sentry-Integration.html) to track and monitor CAS events and errors.